efabless/EF_LDOR1V8/schematic/readme.md

 # Noted
-EF_LDOR01.sch is the top level
+* EF_LDOR1V8.sch is the top level
+* All relevant schematic circuits are uploaded